-Structural movement

-Repair category:

-Notes: The building has incurred a degree of structural movement in the past, evidenced by distortion to stonework and some off-level floors.
+Structural movement Repair category: Notes: The building has incurred a degree of structural movement in the past, evidenced by distortion to stonework and some off-level floors.
 On the date of inspection, this movement appeared to be of a longstanding nature with no obvious evidence of recent or continuing deterioration, although on the basis of a single inspection, no assurances can be given as to the future.

-Dampness, rot and i Dampness, rot and infestation Repair category: 3 Notes: Evidence of active damp penetration was noted within the master bedroom, suspected to be as a result of faulty roofing materials above.
+Dampness, rot and infestation Repair category: 3 Notes: Evidence of active damp penetration was noted within the masterbedroom, suspected to be as a result of faulty roofing materials above.
 It will be fully appreciated that any internal timbers in prolonged contact with damp masonry will be susceptible to decay, and that concealed areas cannot be guaranteed to be free from defect.
 No removal of internal linings has been carried out in order to ascertain the condition of hidden parts and no warranty can be given regarding areas not specifically referred to in this report.
 Within any building of this form of construction, there are areas of timber that are concealed.
 As a result of external conditions, exposure, defects, weathering or lack of maintenance, these timbers may be exposed to conditions conducive to the germination of fungus.
-These areas, by the nature of their construction, are frequently concealed behind lath and plaster, timber linings, timber panelling, window blinds, etc. Without destructive exploratory work, which is outwith the scope of our inspection, infestation is impossible to detect where there are no signs of rot on the surface.
+These areas, by the nature of their construction, are frequently concealed behind lath and plaster, timber linings, timber panelling, window blinds, etc. Without destructive exploratory work, which is out with the scope of our inspection, infestation is impossible to detect where there are no signs of rot on the surface.

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.